 This is Suicide Squad’s Harley Quinn’s first solo mission through adventures fighting villains and making other butt-kicking friends.
 The art is second-to-none, and the stories are laugh-out-loud funny.

-Unlike a lot of dark fantasy graphic novels, this is actually full of comedy and silliness which juxtaposes with the adult level content in some ways.
+Unlike many dark fantasy graphic novels, this is actually full of comedy and silliness, which juxtaposes with the adult level content in some ways.
 This unique combination is what made it top our list of best DC graphic novels.